Please visit The Federal Student Aid website for details on current interest rates for Direct Loans, which are included in the terms of your loan.

 You can also make an early repayment directly to your loan servicer.
 If you make a repayment within 120 days of loan disbursement, then your lender will treat this as a partial or full cancellation, with the appropriate adjustment of the loan fee and interest.

 Your student loan must be repaid.
 You will risk going into default if you do not make your loan payments as required by your loan servicer.
 Federal Student Aid offers full guidance on understanding default.
-Our Loan Types (link) page provides some information on how repayment works and when you should expect repayments to start for the different loan types.
-You may also find the Your Federal Student Loans guide and the Federal Student Aid website useful.
+Our Loan Types page provides some information on how repayment works and when you should expect repayments to start for the different loan types.
+You may also find the Federal Student Loans guide and Federal Student Aid repayment information useful.

 If a student falls into default on any of their previous loans, they will be ineligible for any further financial aid, until they have rectified their default status.